Canadian Securities Administrators Report Focuses on Binary Options Scams

-The 2017 annual report of the financial regulatory authority, the Canadian Securities Administrators (CSA), emphasized its continuing fight against binary options scams, devoting one whole section of the report to the issue.
+The 2017 annual report of the financial regulatory authority, the Canadian Securities Administrators (CSA), emphasised its continuing fight against binary options scams, devoting one whole section of the report to the issue.

 As a result of rapidly increasing reports from victims of binary options fraud over the past three years, with losses for Canadian investors estimated to be in the millions, a 2015 committee formed to study the problem was transformed by the CSA into the Binary Options Task Force in 2016.